 York County is a 30-minute drive and one flight away from the rest of the world thanks to the Charlotte Douglas International Airport (CLT).
 Ranked the sixth busiest airport in the world, the facility averages more than 700 flights daily and is served by seven domestic carriers, three commuter carriers, and two international airlines that provide non-stop service to more than 140 cities.

 The Charlotte Air Cargo Center, the region’s premier air cargo facility, also is located at Charlotte Douglas International Airport.
 Built on more than fifty acres of aircraft ramp space, the 570,000 square feet of facilities can accommodate all types of aircraft.
 The cargo center, which is known for its quality service and low fee structure, also is home to more than sixty freight forwarders, custom house brokers, and professional international service providers.
 It offers access to a full range of international support organizations, including U.S. Customs and Border Protection.

 In York County, The Rock Hill/York County Airport is the major business and industrial airport serving the area.
 With a runway length of 5,500 feet, the airport provides passenger and air freight service on demand.
 The airport has no scheduled air freight due to the close proximity of Charlotte Douglas International, which is about 20 miles away.
 The airport also houses a 7,200 square-foot terminal building that is designed for business travelers.
 The large downstairs concourse area includes a pilot lounge and shop, flight planning facilities, and a large conference room.

 Interstate 77, a major thoroughfare, connects York County to Charlotte, North Carolina, and Columbia, South Carolina.
 More than $270 million in road funds were used to expand I-77 to eight lanes for improved access between York County and metro Charlotte, where it intersects with Interstate 485.
-Widening projects recently have been completed on the busiest part of this look, which makes a circle around Charlotte and connects I-77 to I-85.
+Widening projects recently have been completed on the busiest part of this loop, which makes a circle around Charlotte and connects I-77 to I-85.
 Interstate 85 passes north of York County and is an important link to Raleigh, Durham, and Greensboro, North Carolina, and to Atlanta, Georgia.